FERPA for Students & Parents

 • Insurance companies, parents and students can obtain enrollment verification directly from the National Student Clearinghouse, the university's authorized agent.

-• The student may request an enrollment verification for their or have it mailed to them.
+• The student may request an enrollment verification for their parent or have it mailed to them.

 There is a Family Emergency and a Parent Needs to Contact Their Child Immediately.
 Can the Parent Call the Office of the University Registrar and Find Out What Class the Child is In?